Jeep Tornado engine: History

 The development of a new engine for Kaiser Jeep for an entirely new vehicle began under Chief Engineer, A.C.
-"Sammy" Sampietro, in the late-1950s.
+"Sammy" Sampietro, in the late 1950s.
 Sampietro worked under Donald Healey in Europe and focused on improving power output through better engine breathing.
 The single overhead cam design was combined with hemispheric combustion chambers.
 Mass production of the new engine began in 1962.

 The Jeep Tornado engine was introduced in the Willys Jeep Wagon and truck models.
 Six-cylinder versions built after 3 May 1962, received the 230 OHC "Tornado" engine, replacing the 226 L-head "Super Hurricane" I6.
-It was made the standard engine in the completely new Jeep Wagoneer station wagons (today called SUV) and Jeep Gladiator pickup trucks that began production in fall 1962 for the 1963 model year.
+It was made the standard engine in the entirely new Jeep Wagoneer station wagons (today called SUVs) and Jeep Gladiator pickup trucks that began production in fall 1962 for the 1963 model year.

-The Tornado was the only U.S.-built overhead-cam engine in mass production at that time.
+At the time, the Tornado was the only U.S.-built overhead-cam engine in mass production.
 The new engine was designed for robust, heavy-duty performance with maximum efficiency.
-Its excellent fuel economy was proven in tests with the Tornado-OHC engine having the lowest specific fuel consumption of all production gasoline engines on the market.
+Its excellent fuel economy was proven in tests, with the Tornado-OHC engine having the lowest specific fuel consumption of all production gasoline engines on the market.

 Design

-The Tornado, like most Jeep engines, was undersquare for better low-speed torque.
+Like most Jeep engines, the Tornado was undersquare for better low-speed torque.
 It had a 3+11/32 in bore with a 4+3/8 in stroke.
 The standard version had an 8.5:1 compression ratio.
 Output rating was 140 hp at 4000 rpm and 210 lb·ft of torque at 1750 rpm.
 The engine's actual torque curve indicated achieving the 210 pounds-feet rating before 1000 rpm and then continuing at that level to approximately 3700 rpm.

 A low-compression (7.5:1) version was also available, with 133 hp at 4000 rpm and 199 lb·ft of torque at 2400 rpm.
 These were "high-efficiency" engines with a conservatively rated power output.